TheCoderRaman/top-down-shooter/README.md

 # Top-down shooter
+To launch the game, just open `main.exe` file.

-Before launching the game, you need to install dependencies.
+If you want to play your own modified version of the game, you need to install dependencies first.
 ```
 pip install -r requirements.txt
 ```

-To launch the game, open `main.exe` file.

 ### Controls
 - `WASD` movement